CCeph/weather_web_app/README.md

 When search query does not result in a city, show the user a visible error.

+Fix bug when you press enter to search a place.
+Autocomplete is still shown, and it appears at the top of the page.

 ## Credits

 Home background Image by <a href="https://pixabay.com/users/knipsling-8647595/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=3820363">Patrick Grüterich</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=3820363">Pixabay</a>